-The following Local Government guidance note Produced in partnership with Katie Michelon of Browne Jacobson Solicitors and Nicholas Hancox of Nicholas Hancox Solicitors provides comprehensive and up to date legal information covering:
+The following Local Government practice note Produced in partnership with Nicholas Hancox of Nicholas Hancox Solicitors and Katie Michelon of Browne Jacobson provides comprehensive and up to date legal information covering:

 Under the Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017, SI 2017/353, particular duties are imposed on public authorities with education functions.
 These authorities are required to publish information to demonstrate their compliance with the public sector equality duty under section 149 of the Equality Act 2010 (EqA 2010).
 This is due at yearly intervals.
 See Practice Notes: Specific public sector equality duties—England and Specific public sector equality duties—Wales.
 The public authorities in question include: